TrellixVulnTeam/jobbergate-api-fastapi_BTGC/jobbergate-docs/src/local_development.rst

 Local jobbergate-api setup
 --------------------------

-The ``jobbergate-api`` is easiest to set up for local development using ``docker-compose``.
+The easiest way to set up ``jobbergate-api`` for local development is using ``docker-compose``.
 There is a ``docker-compose.yml`` in the root directory of the main ``jobbergate`` repository that can be used to spin up the following services: